gulpjs/bach/README.md

 });
 ```

-Since the composer functions just return a function that can be called, you combine them.
+Since the composer functions just return a function that can be called, you can combine them.

 ```js
 var combinedFn = bach.series(fn1, bach.parallel(fn2, fn3));